-Savor people will declare any conflicts of interest which they have to Savor.
+Savor people will declare any conflicts of interest and proactively advise of any potential conflicts which they have to Savor.
 Following this, Savor people will not without the prior consent of Savor:

 - engage in any other business or commercial activities which would conflict with their ability to perform their duties to Savor; - support a political party or organisation other than in a personal capacity; - be directly or indirectly interested or concerned in any capacity including as a material shareholder (i.e. a shareholder who holds more than 25% of the shares), or as a director, employee, or independent contractor with any other business in the alcohol industry; and - engage in any other activity which could conflict with Savor's interests.